mother-of-all-self-hosting/ansible-role-semaphore/docs/configuring-semaphore.md

 semaphore_database_dialect: postgres
 ```

-Set `mysql` for MySQL compatible database and `sqlite` for SQLite, respectively.
+Set `mysql` for MySQL compatible database.
+If neither of them is selected, Semaphore UI will default to [SQLite](https://www.sqlite.org/).

 >[!NOTE]
 > BoltDB support has been deprecated with [v2.16.7](https://github.com/semaphoreui/semaphore/releases/tag/v2.16.7).